HongXin123456/EC601/Project_1/README.txt

-﻿	I want to build a static codes analyzer that finds syntax errors for Android apps.
-This analyzer is relatively inexpensive to implement and very useful.
-For example, a static code analyzer helps security analysts to narrow down on threats or weaknesses detected in the early or final stages of development, before the beginning of the software testing phase.
-More specifically, static code analysts can be set up to automatically find the exact weakness of codes, such as Apps, classes, and methods.
-Therefore, analysts allow developers to spend less time to find and fix the errors.
-This directly saves companies’ assets and improves customer experience.
-To narrow down the scope of this project, I will focus on building a static code analyzer for Android applications.
+﻿Goal:
+The goal of this project is to build a static codes analyzer that finds syntax errors in python without executing the source codes.

+Users:
+I want to find syntax errors in my python codes, specifically,

+Instruction:
+Copy and paste python codes to a CSV file.
+Each line of code will be placed in a cell.
+The program will read the CSV file.
+It will identify if a line of code contains syntax errors.
+The program will then calculate the accuracy of the predictive model and the accuracy of the codes.

+Classifiers:
+1. Logistic Regression
+2. Naive Bayes
+3. KNN
+4. SVM
+5. Decision Tree